teresko/routing/README.md

 ###Silent parameters

-The "defaults" part of the route definition comes with an unintentional feature: an ability for matched route to enhance request abstraction with additional parameters.
+The `defaults` part of the route definition comes with an additional feature: the ability for a matched route to enhance request abstraction with additional parameters.

 ```